dev-lymar/channel-admin-bot/README.md

  - [Author 👤](#Author)

 ## Key Features:
-- Post management: view, create, edit, and delete posts.
+- **Post Management:** *View, create, edit, and delete posts.*
+  - Administrators can maintain full control over content, ensuring that all posts meet the desired standards before publication
-- Publish posts to a channel.
+- **Publish to Channel:** *Publish posts directly to a Telegram channel.*
-- Assign and remove user roles: administrator, content manager.
+  - Content managers can quickly share updates or announcements with their audience, streamlining communication.
+- **User Roles:** *Assign and manage roles like administrator or content manager.*
+  - Manage permissions directly through the bot, ensuring that access to functions is given only to authorized users.
+- **Localization:** *Supports English and Russian (en/ru).*
+  - Ready to expand to additional languages, offering flexibility for different user bases and international audiences.

 ## Installation and Setup
 **Requirements:**